All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I worry about Barrett's esophagus from GLP-1 reflux?

 Barrett's esophagus develops from years of chronic, unmanaged GERD.
 Short-term reflux during GLP-1 treatment is unlikely to cause Barrett's.
-However, if you have a history of severe GERD or Barrett's, discuss monitoring with your provider before starting treatment.
+But if you have a history of severe GERD or Barrett's, discuss monitoring with your provider before starting treatment.

 Let's Make This Happen